 According to FAFEN's data, over one third (138 or 35%) of the 385 petitions were filed against returned candidates of PML-N - the party with the highest number of seats in the National Assembly.
 Most of these petitions against the party (115) were filed in Punjab - 47 in Lahore, 27in Faisalabad, 19 in Bahawalpur, 14 in Multan and eight in Rawalpindi.
-No petitions were filed against PML-N candidates in Hyderabad.

-PPPP's returned candidates were nominated in 50 petitions - mostly in Sindh (22 in Hyderabad, 13 in Sukkur and 13 in Karachi).
+PPPP's returned candidates were nominated in 50 petitions - mostly in Sindh (22 in Hyderabad and 13 each Sukkur and Karachi).
 PTI's candidates were nominated in 30 petitions, most of which were filed in Khyber Pakhtunkhwa (10 in Peshawar, eight in Abbottabad and three in Dera Ismail Khan).
 JUI-F's winners were nominated in 19 petitions (mostly in Loralai, Dera Ismail Khan and Peshawar) while independent candidates were collectively nominated in 78 petitions.
 Table 8.1 gives the details of petitions filed against each party/candidate: